 Daily living aids

-When you struggle with health conditions and mobility issues, either temporary or long-term, there are equipment and furniture to help you remain independent in your own home.
+When you struggle with health conditions and mobility issues, either temporary or long-term, there is equipment and furniture to help you remain independent in your own home.
 These daily living aids can be helpful with reablement after leaving hospital.

 Community Equipment Service (CES)